MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 *   The second, appends an `img` element right below the `body` of your browser tab that has the `slide-image` class assigned as well as the `imageDivId` as the ID of that image element.
 *   The third adds a `click` event that covers the entire image allowing the user to select any place on the image and that image is be removed from the page \(along with it is event listener\).

-## Adding functionality to remove the displayed image when selected
+8. Add functionality to remove the displayed image when selected

 Now, when you browse to any page and select your **Extension** icon, the pop-up menu is displayed as follows.